asteriskman7/SnailClocks/README.md

 11     | October 5, 2018 | [SASA Control Room Clock](#sasa-control-room-clock) | https://asteriskman7.github.io/SnailClock11/
 12     | October 12, 2018 | [World Snail Eclipse Clock](#world-snail-eclipse-clock) | https://asteriskman7.github.io/SnailClock12/

+## Koch Walking Snail Clock
+This clock was the original inspiration for the snail clock project.
+I created it when someone complained that a snail emoji in my nickname wasn't moving.
+The [Koch snowflake](https://en.wikipedia.org/wiki/Koch_snowflake) is my favorite fractal.
+I generated it using an [L-system](https://en.wikipedia.org/wiki/L-system).

 ## Hilbert Snail Clock
 The snail traces out the path of a level 6 [hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve) over the course of an hour.
 The highlighted pulse traverses the current path once per minute.
+Just like the [Koch Walking Snail Clock](#koch-walking-snail-clock), the hilbert curve was generated with an [L-system](https://en.wikipedia.org/wiki/L-system).

 ## Snail Shell Clock
 The current time winds its way up from the center of the snail's shell following a [logarithmic spiral](https://en.wikipedia.org/wiki/Logarithmic_spiral).
 The center of the spiral is infinitely distant in the future.